xtruan/xtruan-blog/content/about.md

 Hi, I'm Struan.

 I'm a software engineer in Colorado.
 I like to work on all kinds of software, whether it runs on a desktop, mobile, or low level embedded systems.
-I've recently been into developing <a href="https://apps.garmin.com/en-US/developer/d4443edc-699b-45fa-8b39-69d4ba213915/apps">smartwatch apps</a> for my Garmin devices.
+I've recently been into developing <a href="https://apps.garmin.com/en-US/developer/d4443edc-699b-45fa-8b39-69d4ba213915/apps">smartwatch apps</a> for Garmin's Connect IQ platform and <a href="https://github.com/stars/xtruan/lists/my-flipper-zero-apps">various apps</a> for the Flipper Zero.

 My most recent work is available on my <a href="http://github.com/xtruan">GitHub profile</a>.
 I also write a <a href="../categories/blog">blog post</a> every once in a while about random engineering related stuff.